 Pupils eligible for free school meals will receive funding for their daily lunch.
 Many other opportunities are provided to support pupils' academic achievement and additional learning resources are provided to enable independent access.
 It is a parent or carer's responsibility to apply for free school meals for their child.
 If any support is required with this process, please contact the school reception who will be able to assist.

-Further details about eligibility can be found at www. etonecollege.co.uk/pupil-premium/
+Further details about eligibility can be found at www.etonecollege.co.uk/fsm

-EOUALITY AND DIVERSITY
+EQUALITY AND DIVERSITY

 The belief that everyone deserves to be treated equally, including having the same opportunities, is central to everything we do at Etone College.
 There are many events throughout the year to promote the school's culture of equality and diversity.
+We are a Stonewall school and college champion.